DizzyBHigh/display-innovations-theme/README.md

 **Note: if you run into errors when using Terminal, you may have to use the sudo command to install Gulp.js.
 For instance, `sudo npm install -g gulp`**

-Please note if you want the base theme please download Heisenberg Here which will contain everything you need to create a site from scratch.
-Also check out the DOCS on Foundation's site http://foundation.zurb.com/.

 ## How to get started
-1. Clone or [download](https://github.com/DizzyBHigh/display-innovations-theme/master.zip "Get The Theme") the project into your `themes` directory `(./wp-content/themes)`
+1. Clone or [download](https://github.com/ZeekInteractive/display-innovations/archive/master.zip "Download the Heisenberg Zip") the project onto your `themes` directory `(./wp-content/themes)`
 2. From the theme directory, run `npm install`.
 All of the theme dependencies will be installed into `node_modules`.
 3. Run a find and replace to remove the `display-innovations` slug/string throughout with your project name.
 4. Run `gulp serve`